Derrimut

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The suburb of Derrimut had a lower than average income level nationally according to ATO data aggregated by AreaSearch for the financial year ending June 2023.
-The median income among taxpayers in Derrimut was $53,228 and the average income stood at $64,612.
-These figures compared with Greater Melbourne's median of $57,688 and average of $75,164 respectively.
-Based on Wage Price Index growth of 8.25% since June 2023, estimated incomes for September 2025 would be approximately $57,619 (median) and $69,942 (average).
+The suburb of Derrimut had a lower income level than the national average according to AreaSearch aggregated ATO data for financial year 2023.
+The median income among taxpayers was $53,228 and the average income stood at $64,612, compared to Greater Melbourne's figures of $57,688 and $75,164 respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for median and average incomes as of September 2025 would be approximately $57,619 and $69,942 respectively.
 Census data showed household incomes ranked at the 82nd percentile with a weekly income of $2,272.
-Income distribution revealed that 40.6% of locals (3,652 people) fell into the $1,500 - 2,999 weekly income bracket, similar to regional levels where 32.8% occupied this bracket.
-Higher earners made up a substantial presence with 31.1% earning over $3,000 weekly.
+Income distribution revealed that 40.6% of locals (3,652 people) fell into the $1,500 - 2,999 weekly income bracket, mirroring regional levels where 32.8% occupied this bracket.
+Higher earners made up a substantial presence with 31.1% exceeding $3,000 weekly.
 High housing costs consumed 16.2% of income, but strong earnings placed disposable income at the 80th percentile.
-The suburb's SEIFA income ranking placed it in the 5th decile.
+The area's SEIFA income ranking placed it in the 5th decile.

 Frequently Asked Questions - Income